amdonatusprince/streamr-connect/README.md

 # Integrating With Streamr Network
 ---

-A simple React chat dApp that enables data transmission across devices using the Streamr Network.
+<p>A simple React chat dApp that enables data transmission across devices using the Streamr Network.</p>

-Specifically, this application allows users to send chat messages from sender A to recipient B via a data stream.
+<p>Specifically, this application allows users to send chat messages from sender A to recipient B via a data stream. </p>